alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 Amazon offers another great alternative to cloud mobile testing, in the form of [**AWS Device Farm**](https://docs.aws.amazon.com/devicefarm/index.html).
 You can register for free and get a 1000 device minutes trial period (a credit card will be required for registration).

 Because the application is instrumented with AltUnityTester SDK with a version ≥ v2.0.0, AltServer is no longer integrated into the instrumented application.
-In order to connect to AltServer, AltTester Desktop needs to be running and accessible from the devices running inside the AWS Device Farm.
+In order to connect to AltServer, AltTester® Desktop needs to be running and accessible from the devices running inside the AWS Device Farm.

-You can connect to AltTester Desktop in two ways:
+You can connect to AltTester® Desktop in two ways:

 **A. A remote connection**

-- AltTester Desktop is opened in a remote location (e.g. a virtual machine in the cloud) from where it can be accessed through IP/URL.
+- AltTester® Desktop is opened in a remote location (e.g. a virtual machine in the cloud) from where it can be accessed through IP/URL.
-- For the purpose of this example [AltTester Desktop was installed on an AWS instance](https://docs.google.com/document/d/1sZFnmYXsINdR5R0Szx1ce1Pao9_R0_jFiqNJZJv5BJU/edit#heading=h.o24rsr65ynnr).
+- For the purpose of this example [AltTester® Desktop was installed on an AWS instance](https://docs.google.com/document/d/1sZFnmYXsINdR5R0Szx1ce1Pao9_R0_jFiqNJZJv5BJU/edit#heading=h.o24rsr65ynnr).
 You can connect with the application through IP/URL.
 In this case, during instrumentation, you need to specify the IP/URL as the AltServerHost.
 - This works for both Android and iOS.

 **B. A local connection**

-- AltTester Desktop is installed on the AWS Device Farm VM.
+- AltTester® Desktop is installed on the AWS Device Farm VM.
 Therefore a localhost connection is established, so there is no need for setting the host during instrumentation.
 A license for running the application in batch mode is needed as well, which is stored separately in license.txt (Be aware to not make this file public).
 - The local connection works only for Android.
 Unfortunately, [IProxy does not have a way of setting up reverse port forwarding](https://alttester.com/docs/sdk/latest/pages/advanced-usage.html#in-case-of-ios).

 You will need two files in order to run your tests:
 * **.apk** file, with a build of your app containing the AltDriver;
-* A **.zip** file containing your tests, the batchmode Linux AltTester Desktop build (in case of local connection), and other configuration files depending on the language you're running the tests on.
+* A **.zip** file containing your tests, the batchmode Linux AltTester® Desktop build (in case of local connection), and other configuration files depending on the language you're running the tests on.

 ### AWS Device Farm python project example